denisbubutanu/HTML-CSS/Copy of Bank Statement/README.md

 ## This is my Copy of a Bank Statement folder where I will be storing my HTML and CSS code for a (fake) Bank Statement.

 Through this task, I practiced using VSCode as my main IDE and pushing codee from it to my GitHub repositories.
-It also bought together a lot of HTML and CSS concepts I learned over time as well as teaching me entirely new ones such as SVGs (used for the oddly-shaped border around
+It also bought together a lot of HTML and CSS concepts I learned over time as well as teaching me entirely new ones such as SVGs (used for the oddly-shaped border around the table).